 Select an event from the drop-down list at the top, and then select the date range you want to analyze.

-You can choose to filter by a cohort, if you would like to limit the scope of the report.
+You can choose to filter by a cohort in order to limit the scope of the report, or breakdown by two or more cohorts to compare their behavior.

 Then, choose whether you want to include users IN the cohort or NOT IN the cohort.
 You can only choose this option if you have selected one cohort.